twattley/udacity_ds_and_algorithms/basic_algorithms/square_root/square_root_explanation.md

 Space complexity:

-space is 0(n * log n) the initial range from 1 through to the integer, this will be cut in half with every operation so the auxillary space is 0(log n)
+space for this algorithm is the variables pointing to start, end, middle and square root, these are constant throughout and therefore 0(1) in memory